-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A list
+Can File Arguments Use Can File Arguments Use Minimal Access Level

+Revision Specifier?
+Revision Range?
+Required

+N/A N/A list

-- The -d flag may be used by non-superusers only to delete the user specification that the command runs as.
+- The -d flag may be used by non-superusers only to delete the user specification that invoked the p4 user command.
 Perforce superusers can delete any Perforce user. - User deletion fails if the specified user has any open files.
-Submit (or revert) these files before deleting users.
+Submit or revert these files before deleting users.